Skip to content

 SFDR=23(IIP3Pnoise floor)SFDR = \frac{2}{3}(IIP3 - P_{noise\ floor})

-With a noise floor of −115 dBm (kTBF for 1 MHz bandwidth at 2.31 dB NF) and cascaded IIP3 of −10.8 dBm, SFDR = (2/3)(−10.8 − (−115)) = 69.5 dB.
-The tool presents this in dB·Hz^(2/3) normalized form.
-If two co-channel interferers are present at −45 dBm, their IM3 products appear at −10.8 + 2(−10.8 − (−45)) = −44 dBm — right at the interference level.
-The SFDR result flags this immediately as a potential cross-modulation problem at high input levels.
+With a noise floor of −115 dBm (calculated from kTBF for a 1 MHz bandwidth at 2.31 dB NF) and cascaded IIP3 of −10.8 dBm, you get SFDR = (2/3)(−10.8 − (−115)) = 69.5 dB.
+The tool presents this in normalized dB·Hz^(2/3) form, which is the standard way to compare SFDR across different bandwidths.

 RF Cascade Budget Analyzer